The IAG Team

-As part of continuing education, schools need to provide Independent Advice and Guidance (IAG) to their students to aid them in understanding their options when they leave school.
+As part of continuing education, schools need to provide Independent Advice and Guidance (IAG) to their students and families to help them in understanding their options when they leave school.

 Across the Linwood Campuses we strive to provide a comprehensive IAG Plan.
 This creates consistency and aims to provide information to parents and students about future options.